ppnsanders/pp-invoicing/README.md

 5. run `npm start`
 6. Open your browser to [http://localhost:8000/](http://localhost:8000/)

-On the "home page", you'll see the Invoice Fields and Object.
-Before editing those details, click on the "gears" icon in the top right to setup your API credentials.
+On the "home page", you'll be prompted for your setup information.
+This setup information consists of the following:

+1. Partner
+2. Merchant (invoice Sender)
+3. Consumer (invoice Receiver)

+This application assumes that you (the user) is the Partner.

 You MUST set a Partner `email`, Partner `client_id`, and Partner `client_secret` to use this application.